Little Skellig

 Flora Ecosystems

 Vegetation is extremely limited due to the dense occupation of virtually all surfaces by nesting gannets and the consequent heavy guano deposits.
 Some salt-tolerant grasses, sea campion, and lichens survive on the few areas not occupied by birds.
-The nitrogen-rich guano deposits create distinctive green staining on the rock surfaces between bird-occupied areas.
+The nitrogen-rich guano deposits create distinctive white staining on the sandstone rock surfaces between bird-occupied areas.
 The surrounding sea supports phytoplankton and zooplankton communities that ultimately support the fish stocks feeding the colony.

 Geology